Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Cher and Gregg Allman get married on 27th June.

-The folk singer Tim Buckley dies from a drug overdose on 29th June.
+The folk singer Tim Buckley dies from a drug overdose on 29th June, aged 28.

-Jul Denis Hills, who had been sentenced to death for treason, is released from prison in Uganda.
+July Denis Hills, who had been sentenced to death for treason, is released from prison in Uganda.
+He returns to the UK on 10th July.

-American and Russian astronauts shake hands in space after the Apollo and Soyuz spacecraft make a successful docking.
+American and Russian astronauts shake hands in space on 17th July after the Apollo and Soyuz spacecraft make a successful docking.

-A Chorus Line premiers on Broadway on 25th July.
+The musical A Chorus Line premiers at the Shubert Theatre on Broadway on 25th July.

 On 29th July Gerald Ford visits Auschwitz and so becomes the first US President to visit a Nazi concentration camp.

-The Bangladeshi leader, Sheikh Mujib, is killed in a coup.
+The Prime Minister of Bangladesh, Sheikh Mujib, is killed in a coup on 15th August.

 Two people are killed and 63 injured when a bomb explodes in the lobby of the Hilton Hotel in central London on Friday, 5th September.
 The IRA later claims responsibility.